 In my 20 years eating a plant-based diet, I’ve personally found the once-a-week method to be the simplest .
 If you share with a bunch of friends it can cost as little as $2 a year — cheaper than Cheerios! :)

-I am averse to even mentioning brand names (unless I’m being critical of their products, e.g. Alli®, Applebee’s®, Airborne® supplements, Burger King®, Centrum®, Chick-fil-A®, Chili’s®, Coca-Cola®, Dow Chemical®, Eggbeaters®, Flomax®, Herbalife®, Häagen-Dazs®, Juice Plus+®, KFC®, McDonald’s®, Lipitor®, Nutrasweet®, Pop Tarts®, Purevia®, Sugar Twin®, Splenda®, Sweet and Low®, Sweet One®, TGI Friday’s®, Truvia®, Vaseline®), but I’ll link to the $2/year one only because it was the cheapest I could find (please let me know if you can find a better deal and I’ll switch the link!).
+I am averse to even mentioning brand names (unless I’m being critical of their products, e.g. Alli®, Applebee’s®, Airborne® supplements, Burger King®, Centrum®, Chick-fil-A®, Chili’s®, Coca-Cola®, Dow Chemical®, Eggbeaters®, Flomax®, Herbalife®, Häagen-Dazs®, Juice Plus+®, KFC®, McDonald’s®, Lipitor®, Nutrasweet®, Pop Tarts®, Purevia®, Sugar Twin®, Splenda®, Sweet and Low®, Sweet One®, TGI Friday’s®, Truvia®, Vaseline®), but I’ll link to the a few bucks a year one only because it was the cheapest I could find (please let me know if you can find a better deal and I’ll switch the link!).
 I certainly don’t endorse the other types of products they sell (such as fish oil, red yeast rice, spirulina, and weight loss pills).
 The supplement industry has a history of making misleading claims, much like the dairy industry, which I profile in today’s video-of-the-day on milk and mucus.

 -Michael Greger, M.D.